 In the event of inclement weather, we will move all outdoor activities indoors until it is safe to return outdoors.

 In addition, we will monitor the heat index, and make the necessary adjustments to our schedule as needed.
-Please see weather table below.
+Please see weather table on the following page.